xmtp/docs-xmtp-org/docs/pages/groups/group-consent.md

 # Handle user consent in group chat

-With XMTP, in addition to permissions that enable members to add and remove members, user consent preferences also apply.
+In addition to permissions that enable designated members to add and remove members from a group chat, user consent preferences also apply.

-[User consent preferences](https://xmtp.org/consent) enable you to give a user the option to allow or deny contact from a group ID, inbox ID, or address.
+User consent preferences enable a user to allow or deny contact from a group ID, inbox ID, or address in a group chat context.

 For example, your app can check `inboxId` values using the `isInboxIdAllowed()` or `isInboxIdDenied()` functions.
 Then, based on your app's design and the user's settings, your app can determine how and whether a group chat and message should be displayed for a user.

-To learn more, see [Spam Protection](https://github.com/xmtp/xmtp-dot-org/blob/678ec45d3c4d85ae304314685ed88f26cb7d4506/docs/v3/group-chat.md#spam-protection).
+User consent preferences also exist in the 1:1 chat context.
+To learn more, see [Understand user consent](/consent/user-consent).

-To learn how to allow and deny contact by address, see [Universal allow/block preferences](https://xmtp.org/consent#enable-user-consent-preferences).

-To learn how to keep user consent preferences synchronized, see [Synchronize user consent preferences](https://xmtp.org/consent#synchronize-user-consent-preferences).

 ## Allow or deny contact by wallet in group chat